siu-sing/labellr/plan/plan.md

 2. As a labeller, I want to be able to do topic labelling for topic labelling workflows
     - labeller job card display must show the same info (which it will since its the same job card)
     - label page must display topics instead of sentiments
+3. As a client, when viewing my summary stats, I will need to see topic labelling stats instead of sentiment labelling

 #### Backlogs
 - Front end/UI/UX